supersaxar/VotingBot/README.md

-## Golosowanie ##
+## VoteBot ##

-Simple voting bot for your community
+Simple voting bot for your discord server

 ### Commands ###
+First you need to specify textchannel where you want to voting messages to be using `!SetChannel`
-!SetChannel - sets a specific channel in which your users can creat Voting only Admins can use it
++ `!SetChannel` sets a specific channel in which users can create Bills, only Admins can use it

-!Anons <vote_message> - Reposting your message from a bot then deleting your message
++ `!Vote <voteMessage>` Bot reposts your message and then deleting your original message